globalw/ragflow/docs/references/faq.md

 ![anomaly](https://github.com/infiniflow/ragflow/assets/93570324/beb7ad10-92e4-4a58-8886-bfb7cbd09e5d)

-You will not log in to RAGFlow unless the server is fully initialized.
+You will not log in to Tessi ai. unless the server is fully initialized.
 Run `docker logs -f ragflow-server`.

 *The server is successfully initialized, if your system displays the following:*